Sadhvi Sharma

 Calculator is the real competitor

-Users were opening the phone's built-in calculator for quick splits.
-The app's true competition wasn't Venmo — it was the calculator app.
-That clarity shaped every design decision.
+Users opened the phone's calculator for quick splits.
+The app's true competition wasn't Venmo — it was the calculator app built into every phone.

 🎨